slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Great things are not accomplished by those who yield to trends and fads and popular opinion.' -- Jack Kerouac*
 > *'Talk sense to a fool and he calls you foolish.' -- Euripides*
 > *'Stupidity is overlooking or dismissing crucial information.' -- Adam Robinson*
+> *'Life's hard.
+It's even harder when you're stupid.' -- John Wayne*
+> *'I find for myself that my first thought is never my best thought.
+My first thought is always someone else's; it's always what I've already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

-Stupidity is easier to see in others than ourselves.
+- Stupidity is easier to see in others than ourselves.
 Stupidity is easier to recognize the farther we are from the act.

-changing course is hard and this scares us so we look around and try to copy the courses other people took
+- changing course is hard and this scares us so we look around and try to copy the courses other people took

-it’s kind of funny.
+- it’s kind of funny.
 But if everyone is thinking of the same joke, it loses some of its humor.
-If everyone is buying houses at the same time, the price of houses will go up too high and nobody will make any money.
+- If everyone is buying houses at the same time, the price of houses will go up too high and nobody will make any money.

-> *'I find for myself that my first thought is never my best thought.
-My first thought is always someone else's; it's always what I've already heard about the subject, always the conventional wisdom.' -- William Deresiewicz*

-most people don't actually think.
+- most people don't actually think.
 They just take their first thought and go.

-Two economists are walking along the street, and one says, “Hey, someone dropped a $20 bill!” and the other says, “Well, it can’t be a real $20 bill because someone would have picked it up already.”
+- Two economists are walking along the street, and one says, “Hey, someone dropped a $20 bill!” and the other says, “Well, it can’t be a real $20 bill because someone would have picked it up already.”

 From Scott Adams (Dilbert):
 > Rational People: Use data and reason to arrive at truth.
 (This group is mostly imaginary.)